-A Respondent may withdraw a Bid, by written request, at any time prior to the scheduled time for opening Bids.
-No Respondent may withdraw a Bid prior to April 1, 2023 without written consent of PNM, and Bids will be subject to acceptance by PNM during this period.
+Following submittal of its Bid, no Respondent may withdraw its Bid prior to the bid validity date of January 1, 2022 without written consent of PNM.
+All Bids will be subject to acceptance by PNM during this period.

 6.15 CONFIDENTIALITY AND COMPLIANCE